devxsameer/100-days-of-code/README.md

 - 🌈 **Backgrounds** that pop
 - 🖋️ **Fonts** & **text** with ✨vibes✨
 - 📦 **Display**: block, inline, flex — oh my!
   CSS is starting to make sense! 😎
-  #WebDev #CSS #Frontend #FullStackJourney

 ### ✅ Day 6 - [1 May 2025]